programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Choropleth maps may allow users to disern patterns in data that are otherwise difficult to observe.
 This is especially true for areas with arbitrary boundaries.
 Not knowing the edges of a police precinct, alderperson's ward, or census tract make it hard to interpret the meaning of all sorts of data (economic development, income, lead levels in the environment, life expectancy, etc.).
 But if that data is displayed in a choropleth map (or [a series of maps](https://www.chicagomag.com/news/there-is-one-map-of-chicago/)), one might notice correlations between variables that prompt additional investigation.

-In short, choropleth maps are a powerful way to  displaying data and informing readers about topics.
-But they can also be tools to discover patterns in data that are otherwise hard to observe.
+In short, choropleth maps are a powerful way to display data and inform readers about topics.

 ### Acknowledgments

 Robert Nelson and Felipe Valdez provided very helpful feedback on drafts of this project.
 Alex Wermer-Colan helped guide me through the submission and review process.
 Nabeel Siddiqui's editorial assistance has been invaluable.
-Charlotte Chevrie and Anisa Hawes have been patient and helpful preparing this material for the *PH* website and shepherding me through the process.
+Charlotte Chevrie and Anisa Hawes have been patient and helpful preparing this material for the *Programming Historian* website and shepherding me through the process.
 I appreciate everyone's assistance in improving this article; final responsibility, of course, remains mine.